Who was Vito Acconci?

 Step Piece involved stepping on and off a stool in his apartment.
 Acconci used to carry out this exercise every morning at a rate of 30 steps a minute while recording his work.
 He continued the efforts for as far as he could.
 The reports of his actions were presented to the public in terms of monthly progress reports.

 In another performance from Vito Acconci, known as Undertone and performed in 1972, he sits and relates a fantasy about a girl rubbing his legs from under the table.
 As this goes on, he carries on a confusing dialogue that doesn’t really make sense to the viewer.
 The conversation keeps shifting from the camera/spectators to himself.

 In Undertone, Acconci sexualizes the implicit contract between the viewer and him as a performer.
 In this case, the viewer serves as a busybody who will complete the performance by watching and completing the scene and finally trusting the fictional part of it.

 The set up for this work is robust but simple.
 If you observed it, you would notice that the foreground, the table, and one side of the bottom of the screen were the main setups for this video.
 This makes the message and what the artist relies upon the public even more powerful.

-Acconci enters the place and sits on the chair, facing the viewers, which are his target audience.
+Acconci enters the place and sits on the chair, facing the viewers, his target audience.
 He makes sure that his hands are beneath the table.
-He now starts to act in a way that shows he was fantasizing about a woman under the table rubbing his thighs or maybe he is doing that himself.
+He now starts to act in a way that shows he was fantasizing about a woman under the table rubbing his thighs, or maybe he is doing that himself.

 These artworks are a clear indication of how much Acconci valued performances.
-He put more emphasis on activity rather than a physical product, at least in one stage of his artistic career.
+He emphasized activity rather than a physical product, at least in one stage of his artistic career.
 Acconci’s works typically got documented through photos and videos.
 He considered his works ideas and not physical products.